Brochevarevarura: Remake

-Brochevarevarura is being remade into multi-languages.
+Brochevarevarura has been remade in two languages.
 In Kannada it is titled as Govinda Govinda directed by debut director Tilak and produced by Shailendra Babu and Ravi R Garini, and stars Sumanth Shailendra, Bhavana and Kavitha Gowda.
 The Hindi remake rights were bought by Sunny Deol, and stars his son Karan Deol as lead actor.
 The film is titled Velle, directed by Deven Munjal and featuring Karan Deol, Anya Singh, Abhay Deol and Mouni Roy.